unnus/unnus/content/medical/new-and-powerful-medical-device-marketing-strategies-2021.md

 To see why this is the case, let's examine two types of marketing messages:

 1. **What/how Messages:** This is marketing which focuses on describing _what_ the product does, its features, and _how it_ benefits the medical professional.
-2. **Why Messages are communication that is meaningful, trust-infused, and weaves credible stories about the products.**
+2. **Why Messages:** are communication that is meaningful, trust-infused, and weaves credible stories about the products.

 As much as we like to stress the features and the benefits of the **what/how** messages, our brain responds better with **Why Messages**.
 Messages that tell stories, inspire, and trigger us to take action.